« Back to systemd

 adjtimexReads and optionally sets adjustment parameters for clock adjustment algorithm used on Linux (RFC 5905)

-clock_adjtimeBehaves like adjtimex(), takes an additional clk_id argument to define the clock
+clock_adjtimeReads and optionally sets adjustment parameters for clock adjustment algorithm used on Linux (RFC 5905).
+It behaves like adjtimex(), but takes an additional clk_id argument to define the clock

 clock_adjtime6464-bit version of clock_adjtime()